CALL FOR INFORMATION 907-398-6405

-Fly In Fishing To Chuitna River
+Fly In Chuitna River River Fishing Trips

 For nearly three decades we have been offering fly in fishing trips to the Chuitna River.
 This was once a premier king salmon fishery and ideal for those looking for large king salmon in a relatively small and clear coastal river.
 The Chuitna holds some very magical fish and although the river has been completely closed for king fishing since 2011, it does host a prolific silver return in the fall.
 Our silver salmon trips begin on the Chuitna in late July and extend into the first week of September.